States That Won't Tax Your Retirement Income in 2026

 - 401(k) and other distributions.

 Additionally, the Granite State is one of five states with no sales tax.
-But while the interest and dividends state tax has also been repealed, some New Hampshire mobile home and Condo property taxes have recently tripled.
+But while the interest and dividends state tax has also been repealed, some New Hampshire mobile home and Condo property taxes recently tripled.

 Pennsylvania

-Pennsylvania taxes on income
+Pennsylvania income tax

 Pennsylvania’s flat income tax rate is 3.07%.
 But you won’t be taxed on certain types of income: